varbench/varbench/J1J2/README.md

 ## Naming

-The name of the data files follows the convention `lattice_N_J2.md`
+The names of the data files follow the convention `lattice_N_J2.md`

----

-`lattice` is the name of the lattice, also containing its extent/further information needed to specify the specific lattice, including its periodic boundary conditions.
-See `lattice.md` in the main repository for further information and examples.
+* `lattice` is the name of the lattice, also containing its extent, boundary conditions, and further information needed to specify the lattice.
+See `lattice.md` in the main repository for the convention and examples

-`N` is the total number of spins
+* `N` is the number of spins

-`J2` is the next-nearest neighbors exchange constant
+* `J2` is the next-nearest neighbor interaction